 Senior Gender Specialist, European Investment Bank (EIB)

 Carmen Niethammer is the Sr. Gender Specialist at the European Investment Bank.
 Based in Luxembourg, she leads the EIB’s work on gender inside and outside the European Union – closing gender gaps while driving gains in productivity, competitiveness, and innovation.
-Much of Carmen’s work focuses on strengthening the gender and climate-lens investing nexus, including through the G7-launched 2X Challenge Initiative, where she also serves on the steering committee.
+Much of Carmen’s work focuses on strengthening the gender and climate-lens investing nexus, including through the G7-launched 2X Challenge Initiative, where she also served on the steering committee.
 Carmen currently chairs the Multilateral Development Banks' Working Group on Gender.

 Carmen joined IFC's Colombo office from Washington, DC, where she was the global Employment Lead in IFC's Gender Secretariat.
 As such, she directed IFC’s efforts to enable client companies from numerous sectors to address gender gaps in employment and thereby drive gains in productivity, competitiveness, and innovation.
 Carmen conceived and managed IFC's global Tackling Childcare Initiative and the World Bank Group's global “SheWorks” private sector partnership, a Clinton Global Initiative Commitment to Action which improved job opportunities for more than 300,000 women.

 Previously, Carmen was seconded as Gender Advisor to a Brazilian multinational corporation with diversified businesses in construction, petrochemicals, bioenergy, and real estate.
 Based in Cairo, Carmen also served as IFC Gender Program Manager in the Middle East and North Africa region.